 BASF’s oil and gas activities are bundled in the Wintershall Group.
-Wintershall and its subsidiaries operate in the business sectors Exploration & Production and Natural Gas Trading.
+In 2015, Wintershall and its subsidiaries were active in the Exploration & Production and Natural Gas Trading business sectors.

 Exploration & Production

-We focus our exploration and production activities on oil and gas-rich regions in Europe, North Africa, Russia and South America as well as in the Middle East.
+We focus our exploration and production on oil and gas-rich regions in Europe, North Africa, Russia, South America and the Middle East.

 Natural Gas Trading

-Together with our Russian partner Gazprom, we are active in the transport, storage and trading of natural gas in Europe.
+Together with our Russian partner Gazprom, we are active in the transport of natural gas in Europe.
 We transferred our shares in the formerly jointly run gas trading and storage business to Gazprom at the end of September 2015.